A Simple Streaming Bit-parallel Algorithm for Swap Pattern Matching: Basic Definitions and the Graph Theoretic Model

-In this section we collect the basic definitions, present the graph theoretical model and show a basic algorithm that solves \SM using the model.
+In this section we state the basic definitions, present the graph theoretic model and show a basic algorithm that solves \SM using the model.

-\subsubsection{Notations and Basic Definitions}
+\subsection{Notations and Basic Definitions}

 We use the word-RAM as our computational model.
 That means we have access to memory cells of fixed capacity~$w$ (e.g., 64 bits).
-A standard set of arithmetic and bitwise instructions include And ($\AND$), Or ($\OR$), Left bitwise-shift ($\mathit{LShift}$) and Right bitwise-shift ($\mathit{RShift}$).
+A standard set of arithmetic and bitwise instructions include And ($\AND$), Or ($\OR$), Left bitwise-shift ($\mbox{LShift}$ or $\ll 1$) and Right bitwise-shift ($\mbox{RShift}$ or $\gg 1$).
 Each of the standard operations on words takes single unit of time.
-The input is read from a read-only part of memory and the output is written to a write-only part of memory.
+In order to compare to other existing algorithms, which are not streaming, we define the access to the input in a less restrictive way -- the input is read from a read-only part of memory and the output is written to a write-only part of memory.
+However, it will be easy to observe that our algorithm accesses the input sequentially.
 We do not include the input and the output into the space complexity analysis.

 A \emph{string}~$S$ over an alphabet~$\ALF$ is a finite sequence of symbols from~$\ALF$ and~$|S|$ is its length.
 By~$\S[i]$ we mean the~$i$-th symbol of~$S$ and we define a \emph{substring} $\SS[S,i,j]=\S[i] \S[i+1] \dots \S[j]$ for $1 \le i \le j \le |S|$, and \emph{prefix} $\SS[S,1,i]$ for $1 \le i \le |S|$.
-String~$P$ \emph{prefix matches} string~$T$~$n$~symbols on position~$i$ if $P_{[1,n]}=T_{[i,i+n-1]}$.
+String~$P$ \emph{prefix matches} string~$T$~$k$~symbols on position~$i$ if $P_{[1,k]}=T_{[i,i+k-1]}$.

 Next we formally introduce a swapped version of a string.